-Some driver calls, such as driver_enq_binary, increments the driver ref-count, and others, such as driver_deq decrements it.
+Some driver calls, such as driver\enq\binary, increments the driver reference count, and others, such as driver\deq decrements it.

 Using a driver binary instead of a normal buffer, is often faster, since the emulator doesn't need to copy the data, only the pointer is used.